 Dealing with Mold

-When you find mold you can try to salvage your sourdough starter or you can start over.
+If you find mold you can try to salvage your sourdough starter or you can start over.
 Please exercise good judgment when salvaging a moldy starter.
 It is one thing if the mold is only infecting the surface, but an entirely different problem if it is penetrating the whole starter below the surface.

-If you decide to save the starter you will first want to remove the mold from the surface.
+If you decide to save the starter you should first remove the mold from the surface.
 Next, using a new (clean) utensil, remove a small portion of the sourdough that wasn’t near the mold.
 One tablespoon will suffice.
-Put that tablespoon into a new very clean container, and add equal parts flour and water (by weight).
+Put that tablespoon into a very clean container, and add equal parts flour and water (by weight).
 If you are measuring by volume, use one part starter, one part water, and slightly less than two parts flour.
 Mix, cover with a breathable lid, and allow to proof.

-Once proofed, or within 12 hours, feed the starter again using the same ratio (one part flour, one part water by weight; or one part water, almost two parts flour by volume).
+Once it is proofed, or within 12 hours, feed the starter again using the same ratio (one part flour, one part water by weight; or one part water, almost two parts flour by volume).
 Continue to feed for several days and watch carefully for any signs of mold.
-If all goes well and there are no more signs of mold or off smells, then you should be able to use it in baking or store in the refrigerator.
+If all goes well and there are no more signs of mold or off smells, then you should be able to use it in baking or store it in the refrigerator.

 Remember that sourdough is a living thing that can be unpredictable.
 Thankfully it is also a fairly resilient thing that can often be brought to life even after the biggest of trials.